Rally for “Abortion Justice” held in Morgantown - NewsBreak

 Rally for “Abortion Justice” held in Morgantown

-MORGANTOWN, WV – A Rally for “abortion justice” was held at 10 a.m.
+MORGANTOWN, W.Va. – A Rally for “abortion justice” was held at 10 a.m.
 Saturday, Oct.
 2, at the Courthouse Square.

 More than 100 people, mostly women, were in attendance to voice their belief that abortion and body autonomy are human rights.
 Several people spoke during the rally including Del.
 Danielle Walker and Certified Nurse Midwife Kelly Lemon .
 Lemon was asked to speak on behalf of healthcare providers and as someone who is “very proudly pro-choice”.